-Each summer, a group of nurse practitioner students take a trip to the Dominican Republic through Medical Ministry International Canada.
-While there, they travel each day to a different village and set up a clinic, working out of a small school, or church.
-Led by faculty, the students observe patients being treated with various ailments and observe the dispensing of medications, teach about personal health, and make referrals to local providers, as needed.
+For graduate students, each summer a group of nurse practitioner students take a trip to the Dominican Republic through Medical Ministry International Canada.
+While there, they travel each day to a different village and set up a clinic, working out of a small school or church.
+Led by faculty, the students observe patients being treated with various ailments and observe the dispensing of medications, educate patients about personal health, and make referrals to local providers, as needed.
 During the trip, the students are housed in a school in Sabana Grande de Boya.
-In just a short amount of time (one or two weeks), these nursing students offer livesaving treatment to the patients they care for and can have a lifelong impact.
+In just a short amount of time (one or two weeks), these nursing students offer lifesaving treatment to the patients they care for and can have a lifelong impact.

 Ukamaka Oruche, PhD, RN, PMHCNS-BC, FAAN, has joined the College of Nursing as the Gordon Keller Professor, reporting to Dr. Stephanie Marhefka, Senior Associate Dean of Research.
 Her primary responsibilities involve conducting funded research as a principal investigator within a transdisciplinary team, and mentoring faculty researchers, postdoctoral fellows, and students.
 Her work will include collaborations with

 The University of South Florida College of Nursing is expanding its educational reach through new collaborations with two universities in Sicily.
 The USF nursing school recently signed general agreements of understanding (GAUs) with nursing programs at the Kore University of Enna and the University of Catania, providing greater opportunity for global exchanges for faculty and

 TAMPA, Fla.
 (July 7, 2022) – The University of South Florida College of Nursing is advancing nursing education and increasing access to health care in medically underserved areas through a nurse-managed Mobile Health Unit (MHU) with the help of a four-year $3.85 million Health Resources and Services Administration (HRSA) grant (award number UK1HP46068).
 Continued funding